rahulshekhawat/blender-elu-ani-importer/README.md

 # Requirements

-* Blender 2.78 or above (haven't tested on lower versions but it should work on any blender version that uses the new python 3 API)
+* Blender 2.78 or 2.79.
+It won't work on 2.8 and above versions because of the Blender's API changes.

 # Using the script